timvisee/ffsend/README.md

 ```

 ## License
-This tool is released under the GNU GPL-3.0 license.
-Check out the
+The tool `ffsend` itself is released under the GNU GPL-3.0 license.
-[LICENSE](LICENSE) file for more information.
+Check out the [LICENSE](LICENSE) file for more information.

-The included API library located [here](api) is intended for use in other
+The `ffsend-api` library that is part of this repository located [here](api),
-projects and is is released under the MIT license.
+is intended for use in other projects and is is released under the MIT license.
 Check out the [LICENSE](api/LICENSE) file for more information.

 [firefox]: https://firefox.com/